GaganBehrh/p5frontendpart/README.md

 - Root component is build using one or more component.

 - Each component can be nested with other component to any level.

-- Composition is one of the core concepts of React library.
-So, each component is build by composing smaller components instead of inheriting one component from another component.

 - Most of the components are user interface components.